“Ma'am, I am not receiving the appropriate reply protocol from them.”

 “Tartan, they’re five minutes away from the gravity pull.
 It doesn’t matter the protocol, we have visual confirmation.
 Press the button.
 That’s an order.”

-“But commander, with all due respect, I can’t, not without the right protocol.
+“But Captain, with all due respect, I can’t, not without the right protocol.
 It could be a trap.”

 I have to do everything around this freaking starship.
 So I press the damn button.